-ISEM 530 Analysis and Design of Modern Information Systems (3 semester hours) Prerequisites: ISEM 500
+ISEM 530 - Analysis and Design of Modern Information Systems

 Description: This course prepares the student to analyze business information systems and to build models and logical designs that can be later implemented.
 The emphasis is on the business processes and business requirements needed to build conceptual models that help in analysis of business requirements.
 This course prepares the student to design complex systems and build applied designs and architectures.